 About The Office of Workforce Opportunity

-The Office of Workforce Opportunity, Department of Resources and Economic Development sponsors the NH Works system through use of Workforce Investment Act funds.
+The Office of Workforce Opportunity, Department of Business and Economic Affairs sponsors the NH Works system through use of Workforce Investment Act funds.

 The Governor established and certified the Office of Workforce Opportunity as the State’s Workforce Board under WIA on September 22, 1999.
 The Office is chaired by a businessperson and has 43 members, of which 22 members are business representatives.
 The Office also includes top officials from agencies that oversee workforce development programs.
 Board members were generally selected according to the following criteria: geographic representation, industry sectors, company size, and workforce and economic development expertise.